×

 If you are thinking about moving to Leipzig, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Leipzig varies depending on the type and location of the property.
 For instance, the cost of renting an apartment in the city center can be quite high, while buying a house in the suburbs may be more affordable.
 As of 2021, the average monthly rent for a one-bedroom apartment in the city center is approximately €600-€700, while a similar apartment outside the city center may cost around €400-€500 per month.
 If you're looking to buy property, the average price per square meter in the city center is around €2,500-€3,000, and outside the city center, it's approximately €1,500-€2,000.
-However, these prices can fluctuate based on market conditions and other factors," remarked one member in Leipzig.
+However, these prices can fluctuate based on market conditions and other factors," remarked one foreigner who made the move to Leipzig.

 Should I buy or rent a home in Leipzig?